yrke/UserInfoHTA/README.md

 # UserInfoHTA
 A small HTA application to quickly display AD information.
-Used for IT support at Aalborg University.
+Formerly used for IT support at Aalborg University.

 ##Files
 UserInfo.bat: files runs a run-as that appends admin to users username.